-If a child is seriously ill (requiring hospitalization), or seriously neglected and their parents are therefore perceived as helpless, the child may see this as abandonment and will ‘replace’ their parents with obsessive defenses.
+If a child is seriously ill (requiring hospitalisation), or seriously neglected and their parents are therefore perceived as helpless, the child may see this as abandonment and will ‘replace’ their parents with obsessive defences.
 They may regard their illness as an indication of parental failure.

 A streptococcal infection of the throat is known to occasionally result in the body confusing healthy cells with the infection and causing cellular damage.
 If this has happened with the brain, the body’s infection fighting system can attack the outside of nerve cells in the Basal Ganglia part of the brain with the result that OCD symptoms occur.
 However, these symptoms don’t seem to last very long and the occurrence of this ‘infection OCD’ seems to be very rare.
 If OCD results from a strep throat infection, the symptoms seem to start quickly, within one or two weeks.

 Some researchers believe that learned behaviours in childhood, e.g. excessive cleaning or a preoccupation with neatness and order, can also result in the development of OCD, where there is a biological predisposition.